 Economics Requirements

-Economics classes emphasize theoretical modeling, empirical analysis, and critical thinking.
-After completing core courses in microeconomic and macroeconomic theory, students choose from a wide variety of electives.
+Economics classes emphasize mathematical modeling, data analysis, and critical thinking.
+Students complete core courses in microeconomics, macroeconomics, and statistical methods and choose from a wide variety of electives.
 Economics majors may elect a concentration in financial markets.
-The economics major provides undergraduate students with an excellent background for employment and graduate work in numerous fields, including economics, business, law, government, health care, and education.
+The economics major provides students with an excellent background for employment and graduate work in numerous fields, including economics, public policy and government, technology, consulting, finance, health care, and education.

 Faculty